Student Government Association

 - The vacated position shall be filled within thirty days of the vacancy occurring.

-All the above must be reviewed by the Director of Student Activities and the Vice President of Student Development.
+All the above must be reviewed by the Director of Athletics and Activities and the Vice President of Student Services and Enrollment Management.

 VACANCIES IN OFFICE